-It looks like President-elect Halimah Yacob has become part of another milestone in history.
+It looks like this year’s President-elect Halimah Yacob has become part of another milestone in history.

 Twitter announced on Wednesday (13 September) that it has created an emoji in honour of the 63-year-old former speaker of parliament – a first for a national leader in Singapore, and the first-ever emoji for a female head of state in the world.